phoxwupsh/turto/README.md

 cargo build --release
 ```

 After it compile successfully, you can see turto executable in directory `target` &rarr; `release`.
-If you compile turto yourself, you will need `.env`, `config.toml`, `help.toml` and `templates.toml` in the same directory with the executable, you can get there are presets in this repository, with file name end with `.template`.
+If you compile turto yourself, you will need `.env`, `config.toml`, `help.toml` and `templates.toml` in the same directory with the executable, you can find presets in this repository, with file name end with `.template`.